 “Most of the C’s you think of when you think of sales and marketing are unnecessary - you don’t need cleverness, charm, charisma, clout, creativity, catchiness… none of that.
 It's about tapping into what truly motivates someone.
 Nothing can replace real buyer motivation, and it needs to be baked into every part of your strategy.”

 - Stacy Rust

 Stacy Rust is a Colorado-based sales and marketing strategist.
-She works with entrepreneurs, executives, and creatives on the details of positioning, selling, and building a strong, long term community of customers.
+She works with entrepreneurs, executives, and creatives on positioning, selling, marketing, and building strong, long-term customer relationships.

 From locally-owned shops to multi-million dollar brands, she helps organizations around the globe craft relevant, effective, and profitable marketing strategy.

 "There is no such thing as an attention span.
 There is only the quality of what you are viewing.
 This whole idea of an attention span is, I think, a misnomer.
 People have an infinite attention span if you are entertaining them." - Jerry Seinfeld

 One of the biggest myths of marketing is that customers have a short attention span, and that companies must dazzle, captivate, and impress an audience to motivate a purchase.